Curbside Collection - Garbage, Recycling and Food Waste

 • Fall pickup #2 – the full week immediately following Remembrance Day.

 All Yard Waste must be placed in rigid, weather-proof containers or Kraft paper bags for collection.
 Each Yard Waste container/ bag can weigh up to 50 lbs (23 kg).
 Kraft paper bags are available at local retailers.
-Branches and pruning’s smaller than 15cm (6”) must be cut into 1 meter lengths and tied in manageable bundles.
-Branches and pruning’s larger that 15cm (6”) will not be accepted.
+Branches and pruning’s longer than 100cm (39”) must be cut into 1 meter lengths and tied in manageable bundles.
+Branches and pruning’s longer that 100cm (39”) will not be accepted.
+Branches wider than 15cm (6") will not be accepted.

 Yard waste can be taken to the Creston Landfill (1501 Mallory Road) at any time during their normal operating hours.
 Yard waste taken to the landfill will be charged at the going rate for ‘Yard and Garden Waste’.
 Effective January 2022, this rate is $2 Per 120L container (first 2 containers), $5/ load for Loads ≤ 2.5 m3 and $50/ tonne for Loads > 2.5 m3.
 These rates may be amended from time to time by the Regional District of Central Kootenay.